Tax guide

 CA Technical Notes

-For MyeCA guide articles, the CA review should verify that the workflow maps to a real filing file: source documents, AIS/Form 26AS reconciliation, ITR form selection, deduction support, computation, review notes, e-verification, and final acknowledgement.
-The technical file should also show where the taxpayer moved from self-service to assisted review.
+For MyeCA guide articles, the CA review should confirm that the document workflow maps to a real filing file — source documents, AIS and Form 26AS reconciliation, ITR form selection rationale, deduction support, computation, review notes, e-verification completion, and final acknowledgement.
+The file should also indicate the point at which the taxpayer moved from self-service to assisted review and why.